 Chocolatier vs. Chocolate-Maker

-And since our minds are now wide open, one thing that confuses people is the difference between a Chocolatier and a Chocolate Maker.
+One thing that confuses people is the difference between a Chocolatier and a Chocolate Maker.

 A Chocolatier is someone who makes chocolates, those dipped, nutty, or cream-filled confections that we all know and love.
 A Chocolate Maker is someone, or a company, that buys and roasts cocoa beans and grinds them into chocolate.

-There are lots of chocolatiers out there, probably (and hopefully) several in your city, but there are very few chocolate-makers, since the process is difficult, costly, and requires a lot of very specialized equipment and knowledge.
+There are lots of chocolatiers out there, probably (and hopefully) several in your city, but there are very few chocolate-makers, since the process is difficult and costly, and requires a lot of very specialized equipment and knowledge.
 There’s no shame in not making your own chocolate from scratch.
 Very few people can pull together the equipment for making chocolate, then figure out how to do it correctly, so most small-scale chocolate shops buy their couverture, melt it down, and use it for dipping their chocolates.

 Much of this discussion was also prompted by was an interesting series of articles about Noka Chocolate, outrageously-priced chocolate from Texas, which sells for almost $9 a piece, and someone tracked down their lineage.
 I don’t know if Noka chocolate intended to give people the impression that they’re making their own chocolate from scratch or not (since I was polishing off a bottle of wine while I finished it) but the writer spent considerable time tracking down what he suspects is their couverture du jour.

 The writer noted that the company alluded to the fact they make their own couverture, but I never believe anyone who says they’re making their own chocolate unless they have some documentation to back it up, or I can see it being made.
-Did you know there are only about sixteen chocolate-makers in America?
-(See below)

 Very, very few chocolatiers make their own chocolate.
 Even a talent like Michael Recchiuti in San Francisco, who’s a chocolatier, happily admits to buying his chocolate couverture, which he sources from the best.